NagiosEnterprises/nagiosvshell/readme.md

     cd /tmp
     git clone https://github.com/NagiosEnterprises/nagiosvshell

+Next, checkout the alpha release branch:

+    cd nagiosvshell
+    git checkout 2.x

-Next, verify the values in `config.php` are correct.
+Then verify the values in `config.php` are correct.
 Sensible defaults are included for RHEL/CentOS 6 and Debian 7, and may require no action.

-    cd nagiosvshell
     vim config.php

 The last step is to run the installation script: